 Bursaries may be offered to pupils with any of the above merit awards who are in need of additional financial assistance.
 Parents will be required to complete a Financial Circumstances Form.

-Malvern College offers four Academic Scholarships for Sixth Form candidates:
+Malvern College offers three Academic Scholarships for Sixth Form candidates together with an Art Scholarship and Hockey Scholarship.

 The Alan Duff Scholarship (up to 30% of fees)